SKnoedler/Portfolio/README.md

 _Tools: Python(Numpy, Pandas and Matplotlib)_
 	- [R Visualization](https://github.com/SKnoedler/Data-Science-Portfolio/blob/master/Knowledge%20Collection/Analysis%20and%20Visualization%20in%20R.pdf): Includes analysis, different visuazalizations and Regression
 _Tools: R(dplyr, ggplot2, tidyr, ggubr, reshape2)_
+	- [AirBnB Analysis](https://github.com/SKnoedler/Data-Science-Portfolio/blob/master/Knowledge%20Collection/AirBnB%20Analysis.pdf): I drafted an analysis that covers an Airbnb dataset of over 41,000 tuples and 95 attributes.
+In this paper, I am applying the concept of Cross-industry standard process for data mining (CRISP-DM) when analyzing the dataset.
+The quantitative and qualitative analysis includes a variety of visualization (Python, Excel) as well as different regression models (including optimal selection of features).
+_Tools: Python (Numpy, Pandas, Matplotlib, SKlearn), Excel 365, Tableau_

 - ### Machine Learning [Python] (more to be added..)